 - Proof of your lost income

 - Traffic camera footage

 You will lose the right to seek compensation if you fail to act within Ohio’s statute of limitations.
-Ohio Revised Code (ORC) §2305.10 generally gives you two years from the date of your collision to file a lawsuit.
+Ohio Revised Code Section 2305.10 generally gives you two years from the date of your collision to file a lawsuit.

-To adhere to this timeframe, we encourage you to consider your options immediately.
+To adhere to these deadlines, we encourage you to consider your options immediately.

 Ohio observes a law of modified comparative negligence.
 This means your actions will impact the value of your potential settlement.
 You can be partially at fault for the accident and still recover damages.